p3t/spring-cursorpaging/README.md

 }
 ```

-This implementation checks, whether the a fragment interface of the repository to be instantiated is
+This implementation checks, whether there is a fragment interface of the repository to be instantiated is
 a `CursorPageRepository` and if so, it will create a `CursorPageRepositoryImpl` instead of the default.

 An alternative, which works without an extra factory implementation, would be to derive for each entity an additional